refresh-bio/SPLASH/README.md

 ## Introduction
 SPLASH is an unsupervised and reference-free unifying framework to discover regulated sequence variation through statistical analysis of k-mer composition in both DNA and RNA sequence.
-SPLASH leverages our observation that detecting sample-regulated sequence variation, such as alternative splicing, RNA editing, gene fusions, V(D)J, transposable element mobilization, allele-specific splicing, genetic variation in a population, and many other regulated events can be unified–in theory and in practice.
+It leverages our observation that detecting sample-regulated sequence variation, such as alternative splicing, RNA editing, gene fusions, V(D)J, transposable element mobilization, allele-specific splicing, genetic variation in a population, and many other regulated events can be unified in theory and in practice.
-This is achieved with a simple model, SPLASH, that analyzes k-mer composition of raw sequencing reads (Chaung et al. 2022).
-SPLASH finds constant sequences (anchors) that are followed by a set of sequences (targets) with sample-specific target variation and provides valid p-values.
+SPLASH analyzes the k-mer composition of raw sequencing reads to identify constant sequences (anchors) that are followed by sample-specific target variation and provides valid p-values (Chaung et al. 2023).
-SPLASH is reference-free, sidestepping the computational challenges associated with alignment and making it significantly faster and more efficient than alignment, and enabling discovery and statistical precision not currently available, even from pseudo-alignment.
+SPLASH is reference-free, sidestepping the computational challenges associated with alignment, enabling fast discovery and statistical precision.

-The first version of [SPLASH](https://github.com/salzman-lab/nomad/) pipeline proved its usefulness.
-It was implemented mainly in Python with the use of NextFlow.
-Here we provide a new and improved implementation based in C++ and Python (Kokot et al. 2024).
+The first version of [SPLASH](https://github.com/salzman-lab/nomad/) implementedf in Python proved its usefulness.
+Here we provide SPLASH2, a new and improved implementation in C++ and Python (Kokot et al. 2024).
 This new version is much more efficient and allows for the analysis of datasets >1TB size in hours on a workstation or even a laptop.

+We have also extended the SPLASH framework to barcoded single-cell and spatial analysis, called sc-SPLASH (Dehghannasiri et al. 2024), enabling the detection of regulated sequence variation at single-cell resolution in high-throughput single-cell (10x) and spatial (Visium) transcriptomics. sc-SPLASH is integrated into the SPLASH2 pipeline and can be invoked by setting the input parameter `technology = 10x` for 10x scRNA-Seq analysis or `technology = visium` for Visium spatial analysis.

 ## How does it work